-Trey Songz Sued For Allegedly Assaulting A Bartender In Hollywood After Being Told He Couldn’t Sit On The Bar
+Trey Songz Sued For Allegedly Assaulting A Bartender In Hollywood After Being Told He Couldn’t ‘Sit On The Bar’

+Yup!
+Another day, another bit of legal trouble for a certain singer.
 Trey Songz is being sued for a 2019 incident where he allegedly attacked a bartender working at the Hollywood Palladium.
-This was supposedly caused by the employee telling him he couldn’t sit on the bar and watch a concert.
+This was supposedly caused by the employee telling him he couldn’t “sit on the bar” and watch a concert.

 Trey Songz scored a major legal victory just earlier this week when charges were dropped against him for his playoff game police scuffle at the Kansas City Chiefs game that happened earlier this year.
-That case could have ended badly, since Trey was being accused of assaulting a police officer, which authorities rarely ever let go.
+That case could have ended badly since Trey was being accused of assaulting a police officer, which authorities rarely ever let go.
 This all allegedly went down because he was refusing to wear a mask, which he refutes.
 Prosecutors gave him a lucky break after revealing they did not have enough evidence to charge him.

 According to the legal docs, obtained by TMZ, the bartender says Songz jumped on the bar to sit and watch the show … which the bartender insists is against the venue’s policy.